-I already made a wonderful recipe using almond pulp, which is the left over remains from making almond milk.
-Because I don’t always have extra pulp on hand I thought I was play around and see how they would turn out using almond meal.
+I already made a wonderful recipe using almond pulp, which is the leftover remains from making almond milk.
+Because I don’t always have extra pulp on hand I thought I would play around and see how they would turn out using almond meal.

 Almond meal is ground almonds, not leftover over pulp.
 There is a difference.
 You can purchase almond meal these days or you can simply make it which I recommend because you will have been control over the quality of your product.
 In the end, I preferred using the almond pulp for the lighter texture.
 I just wanted you to have an option.

 In a large mixing bowl combine the almond meal, water, nutritional yeast, Braggs, Italian seasoning and onion powder, mix well.
 I used my hands to make sure it was well incorporated.

 Place batter on the teflex sheet that comes with you dehydrator, press it out with your hands.

 Place a second teflex sheet over the top of the batter and using a rolling-pin, roll out nice and evenly.

 Remove the top non-stick sheet after rolling it out and using a pizza cuter or off-set spatula, create small squares.